johennie/what_drives_a_car_price/README.md

 which is not very high at all, I attempted to increase that value by removing some columns but it did not work.
 The next steps would be to try different models and data transformations.
-Meanwhile, using the results of this model I would recommend for the car salesmen to 1- target newer cars with low odometer readings
+Meanwhile, using the results of this model I would recommend for the car salesmen to

+1- target newer cars with low odometer readings

-2- target luxury cars manufacturers such as ferrari and aston-martin 3- target trucks with diesel
+2- target luxury cars manufacturers such as ferrari and aston-martin

+3- target trucks with diesel

+This project disproved my hypothesis that the age of the car, the condition and the manufacturer where going to be the driving factors affecting the price of a vehicle.
+Instead we have odometer as the leading feature, followed by the type of car and then the year.